-I look at Stacey, across the kitchen island, who merely shrugs and goes back to sipping her second cup of coffee.
-She stays out of our sisterly drama whenever it crops up.
+I looked to Stacey across the kitchen island.
+She shrugged and went back to sipping her second cup of coffee, opting, like always, to stay out of our sisterly drama.
 Wise woman.

-“Yes, seriously,” Megan says.
+“Yes, seriously,” Megan said.
 “I love them, but they’re a pain in the ass when you’re gone.
-Every time they hear a noise outside, they freak out in excitement thinking it’s you, race to the nearest window, and then if it’s not actually you, they whine like someone threw all their toys away and then mope around the house until the next noise comes along.
-It’s depressing as fuck.”
+Every time they hear a noise outside, they freak out in excitement thinking it’s you, race to the nearest window, and then if it’s not actually you, they whine like someone threw all of their toys away and then mope around the house until the next noise comes along.
+It’s depressing as hell.”

-Fred must have heard the word “toy”, because he prances into the kitchen with his new squeaky, munching on it and looking up at me like it’s play time.
-Sam joins him, their tug-of-war rope in his mouth, which he swings from side to side in excitement.
+Fred must have heard the word “toy”, because he pranced into the kitchen with his new squeaky, munching on it while looking up at me like it was play time.
+Sam joined him, yip-growling around their tug-of-war rope.

-“Also, I just need like five fucking seconds of quiet,” Megan adds.
+“Also, I just need like five fucking seconds of quiet,” Megan added.

-I reach down and gently pull the squeaking ball out of Fred’s mouth.
-That settles that, then.
-Megan gets a little testy when she’s had too much excitement, and if she’s already f-bombing about it, I need to hightail it out of here with the boys.
-Especially since we’ll all be together romping through the woods this afternoon.
-The last thing I want is for her to be overwhelmed on her first day here.
+I reached down and gently pulled the squeaking ball out of Fred’s mouth.
+That settled that.
+Megan always got a little testy when she had too much excitement, and if she was already dropping f-bombs, I needed to hightail it out of there with the boys.
+Especially since we’d all be together romping through the woods later.
+The last thing I wanted was for her to be overwhelmed on her first day here.
 It might ruin the rest of their trip.
-Once Megan gets into serious anti-social mode, it’s really hard to get her out of it.
+Once Megan got into serious anti-social mode, it was hard to get her out of it.

 “Okay.
-I’ll take them with me,” I tell her.
+I’ll take them with me,” I told her.

-Yes, thanks, Stacey mouths from over Megan’s shoulder.
+Yes, thanks, Stacey mouthed from over Megan’s shoulder.

-I bundle up against the cold – it’s only 20 degrees outside – and then open the door to let the dogs out ahead of me so they can pee before we get in the truck.
-It takes a while for the engine to heat up, even after I have the boys buckled in the back, so I decide to text Ben.
+I bundled up against the cold – it was only 10 degrees outside, puke – and then opened the door to let the dogs out ahead of me so they could pee before we got in the truck.
+It took a while for the engine to heat up in weather like this, and after I had the boys buckled in the back, I decided to text Ben.

 Hey, it’s Ella.
 I have the dogs with me.
-I can drop them at Jack’s before I head over, if you like, I say.
+I can drop them at Jack’s before I head over, if you like.